 Natural branches are another very popular climbing item with Uroplatus.
-Neutral woods like oak and maple can be used after a good wash, but avoid pine or cedar, as the oils are irritating and can cause neurological problems.
+Neutral woods like oak and maple can be used after a good wash, but avoid pine or cedar, as these woods contain compounds known to cause respiratory problems (source).

 U. lineatus in particular seems to prefer bamboo as part of its enclosure.
 Bamboo stalks make attractive objects and can also be arranged in a row to create a background.